(A little piece of writing from the fall that never reached the website…)

 As we left, several moments behind when someone else might have said it and as we were physically moving away, Nicholas looked squarely at the cashier, waved his hand briskly, and said in his now thick voice, “Goodbye … John!”

 My bright, shining boy is quickly becoming a bright, shining man.
 I’m so proud of him.
-He is such a beautiful heart.
+He has such a beautiful heart.

 But, in our fast-paced world, John had already turned away toward his next customer.

-Please share or like this blog piece using the social media buttons below.
-I also invite you to read some of my most popular articles about autism.
+Please share or like this post using the social media buttons below.
+I also invite you to read some other stories about my son Nicholas, including: